astralfrontier/astralfrontier.org-OLD/content/pages/rpg/inthyname/manors.md

 Thanda admired the boy's scheme over a midnight snack of roast rabbit.
 The tiny fire was the only light in a forest of black.
 And she stared into the flame, thinking.
 Davian had certainly inherited his grandfather's knack for planning.
 The "wagon wreck" at the manor house was a fake, with the repair efforts hiding the cairnstones from her sight until she was inside.

 The people of the manor might believe her if she pled her case to them, if Davian hadn't already concocted a story to deceive them.
 Or they might be loyal to Davian after all, if he explained his cause to them.
+After all, he'd personally had no chance to drug her food.
+That meant at least one conspirator in the household staff.

 There was too much she didn't know about the situation, even if there were other surviving cairnstones.

-Without the cairnstones, she lacked power.
+And without the cairnstones, she lacked power.
 She'd need conventional forces of her own.
 She'd need friends.
 It was time to leave the manor lands and find her old allies.
 This was going to take time.